 Hardware Connectivity Capabilities

-The application itself do not need to connect to any physical media to be connected to the device and does not apply any restrictions in place for the same.
-However, it is advised for the users to not connect any physical media to the iOS device via OTG connection capability.
+The application does not require to be connected to any physical media in order to operate and does not apply any restrictions in place for the same.
+Users are advised to connect to secure wireless connections only if accessing the internet through wireless network.Communication Provisions

-The application does require to communicate over the network to transfer the data.
-It utilizes the wireless connection capability of the device.
-Users are advised to connect to secure wireless connections only.
-The wireless connection must be configured on WPA2 protocol along with strong connection password.
-Do not connect to any public or unsafe wireless connections.

-Apart from the wireless network connectivity, application do not require to connect to any other wireless protocol such as Bluetooth, airdrop, NFC etc.

-Communication Provisions

-The application has ability to connect to network via wireless connectivity feature.
-The connection is made in order to communicate with Stryker’s storage server to store case data, audit/debug logs on the Stryker’s server.
+The application only requires internet connection to communicate with Stryker’s storage server to store case data, audit/debug logs on the Stryker’s server.
 The application has ability to make API calls back and forth to transfer the data mentioned above.
 These API calls are used to upload case data to the Stryker’s azure storage servers.
 The data is transmitted and stored in Azure cloud with the security and encryption as provided by the Azure cloud.

 PERSON AUTHENTICATION

+Only the Stryker's iOS devices can be used to install the Knee Balancer application via Stryker app store.
+Moreover, Stryker admin must give permissions for the MPS user to install the Knee Balancer application through Stryker app store.

-Knee Balancer application has the person authentication ability to authenticate user for specific features to work.
+During the case data upload to Stryker’s cloud, Knee Balancer application has the ability to authenticate the MPS user.
 This authentication is done via single sign on authentication mechanism.
 The user account which is logged into the Stryker’s device where the Knee Balancer app is installed can login into the application via single sign on feature.
-The authentication happens over the network.
+The authentication happens over the internet.
 The application communicates with Microsoft’s servers in order to authenticate the user via single sign on authentication mechanism.

 However, while using the installed applications, the authentication is only by the device authentications set for iPhone/ IPad by the users.